-- Davis, Palladino, Christopherson's 7th Edition, Psychology. - 1 book for your book analysis: check blog for options. - Access to This American Life episodes via the TAL app (for your smartphone or tablet), or their website www.thisamericanlife.org.
+- Grison, Heatherton, & Gazzaniga, Psychology in Your Life, 2015 - 1 book for your book analysis: check blog for options.
+Unlike what the bookstore implies, you only need ONE of these books. - Access to This American Life episodes via the TAL app (for your smartphone or tablet), or their website www.thisamericanlife.org.